A strong foundation. A solid future.

 |April 1, 2015||New price control period commences|

-Fast tracking affords several benefits to the WPD subsidiaries, including the ability to collect additional revenue during the price control period, totaling about $35 million annually.
-Other benefits include greater revenue certainty and a higher level of cost savings retention.
+Base revenues have been set and WPD companies will realize benefits of fast tracking, including the ability to collect additional revenue during the price control period, totaling about $35 million annually, greater revenue certainty and a higher level of cost savings retention.

 WPD Stakeholder Engagement